-Habitat protection, restoration, and enhancement
+Habitat protection and restoration

-Projects that contribute to habitat protection and restoration have the ability to enhance the MAC Region's ecosystems and protect threatened, endangered, and sensitive species.
+Projects that contribute to habitat protection and restoration have the ability to enhance the MAC Region's ecosystems and protect endangered species.
 The following types of projects would provide this benefit:

 - Land conservation.

 - Water quality protection projects that would result in surface water quality improvement.

-- Invasive species removal.
+- · Invasive species removal.

-- Restoration and enhancement of special aquatic features (e.g. wetlands, springs, bogs).
+- · Creation of wetlands and other habitat.

 - Stormwater management and pollution prevention.

-- Debris cleanup and habitat restoration.
+- · Debris cleanup and habitat restoration.

-- Meadow restoration.

-- Forest fuels reduction.

-- Road management activities to reduce runoff to streams.